Henley Town F.C.: History

 Henley were founder members of the Chiltonian League in 1984.
 When it gained a second division the following season, they were placed in Division Two.
 The division was renamed Division One in 1987 and the club went on to win the division in the 1987–88 season, earning promotion to the Premier Division.
 They were relegated back to Division One at the end of the 1990–91 season, but a fourth-place finish in Division One in 1992–92 was enough to secure promotion back to the Premier Division.
 The club won the Premier Division title in 1999–2000.
 At the end of the season the Chiltonian League merged into the Hellenic League, with Henley becoming members of Division One East.
 They won the division at the first attempt, earning promotion to the Premier Division.

 After finishing bottom of the Premier Division in 2005–06, Henley were relegated to Division One East.
 They remained in the division until the end of the 2010–11 season, when they were promoted back to the Premier Division as Division One East runners-up.
 However, they only spent one season in the Premier Division before being relegated back to Division One East due to their ground failing to meet the necessary criteria.
 In 2015–16 the club finished third in Division One East and were promoted to the Premier Division; the season also saw them win the Reading Senior Cup with a 5–3 defeat of Binfield at the Madejski Stadium.
 However, they finished bottom of the Premier Division the following season and were relegated back to Division One East.
 In December 2017 the club resigned from the Hellenic League.

-The 2018–19 season saw the club restart in Division Three of the Thames Valley Premier League, which they went on to win as champions, earning promotion to Division Two.
+The 2018–19 season saw Henley restart in Division Three of the Thames Valley Premier League, which they went on to win as champions, earning promotion to Division Two.
+In 2020–21 the club were Division Two champions, resulting in promotion to Division One.
+Despite only finishing sixth in Division One in 2022–23, they were promoted to the Premier Division.
+But in 2024-25 Henley survived relegation against relegation rivals Newbury FC in 3-2 win from coming 2-0 down in their final home game of the season.

 Ground

-The club played at Reading Road from 1901 until 1971.
-They then played at temporary grounds during the 1973–74 season before moving to the Triangle Ground on Mill Lane.
+The earliest recorded ground for the club is on Marlow Road.
+They played at Reading Road from 1901 until 1971, then played at temporary grounds during the 1973–74 season before moving to the Triangle Ground on Mill Lane.